WSDOT/BEToolbox/Documentation/src/tools.md

 @subpage pgstable <br>
 PGStable analyzes precast-prestressed girders for lateral stability.

+@subpage ultcol <br>
+UltCol computes axial/bending interaction for a circular reinforced concrete column.

 @subpage spectra <br>
 Spectra generates a design response spectra.

-@subpage ultcol <br>
-UltCol computes axial/bending interaction for a circular reinforced concrete column.
+Note that this tool is obsolete and not installed with the BEToolbox.